Master of Engineering

 Students will be introduced early in their degree to the on-line e-portfolio system as a way of documenting their attainment of graduate attributes which accord with university and professional accreditation standards.
 Students will keep a record of their stepwise attainment of these capabilities throughout their engineering studies at Melbourne.
 The artifacts recorded in the e-portfolio will include formal study elements, such as design reports, as well as reflections on extracurricular activities such as employment and volunteering activities.
 The final output for this hurdle will be to produce portfolios for two jobs that place emphasis on different attributes.

-Preparation and submission of two portfolios totalling 2000 words via the e-portfolio system in the final semester of their degree to the satisfaction of the course co-ordinator.
-Completion of the degree will not be approved until they meet this requirement.
+Preparation and submission of two portfolios totalling 2000 words, submitted via the e-portfolio system, in the final semester of the degree to the satisfaction of the course co-ordinator.
+Completion of the degree will not be approved until this requirement has been met.

 The Master of Engineering consists of 300 points of study, typically across six semesters.
 This includes:

 See each specialisation for the core (compulsory) and elective subject requirements.

 1. The Selection Committee will evaluate the applicant's ability to pursue successfully the course using the following criteria: